nmwsharp/recipes/content/post/Ube Twisty Bread.md

 Using a pastry cutter, make 16 radial cuts outward, starting ~1 inch from the center of the pastry and extending all the way to the edge.
 Make sure to cut all the way through, you're creating a 16-armed doughy octopus.

-Grab pairs of arms, and twist them together, doing 2 full twists on each.
+Grab pairs of consecutive arms, and twist them together, doing 2 full twists on each.
 Alternating twisting directions gives a nice star-like appearance.

 Cover the dough in plastic wrap and rest for 1 hour before baking.
 Preheat the oven to 350F.